acrolinx/java-https-tester/README.md

      :debug true
      :response-interceptor interceptor}

-which can not be overwritten.
+which cannot be overwritten.
 The `interceptor` should output some logs when you follow redirects.
 For other things like proxy configurations, keystores, or basic auth, see the documentation at [clj-http](https://github.com/dakrone/clj-http).